zkoss/zk/README.md

 > all the robustness of Java technologies, but also are offered the flexibility
 > to work directly with ZK's jQuery based widgets to further enhance user
 > experience.

+###Declarative Programming

+> ZK User Interface Markup Language (ZUML) makes the design of rich user interfaces
+> as simple as authoring HTML pages.
+ZUML is a variant of XUL inheriting all
+> features available to XML, and separates the UI definition from the run-time logic.

+> ZUML also allows developers to automate CRUD between UI components and the data
+> source with annotations, data binding and MVVM.